 Key Differences

-- Value per volume: 40ft containers are ~12–25% cheaper per cubic meter due to economies of scale.
+- Value per volume: 40ft containers are usually cheaper per cubic meter when well-loaded.

 When to Choose Which?